JBShady/COD5-Remastered/README.md

 * Added easter egg scripted dialogue for Player 4
 * Added easter egg PA system music that can play after using the traps too much
 * Uncensored Nazi flag, as seen in the trailer of the map
+* Increased level of detail for bipod models at distances so they do not disappear
+* Added light effects for both sides of the electric traps
+* All BAR wallbuys give the same weapon and are all priced at 1800, there are no longer two different versions of the BAR

 ## Shi No Numa
 * Added "mission intro" in the bottom left corner to include storyline accurate info.